rich-p-rich/starwars-hangman-p3/README.md

 As the Star Wars universe is quite vast, and the types of answers could include anything form planets to characters to creatures to spaceships, I decided to implement a 'get a clue' function:
 - clue 1 tells the player what the target is: whether it is a spaceship, character etc
-- clue 2 tells the player in what series of films or TV shows the answer is most commonly found, e.g. The Original Trilogy, The Mandalorian, Kenobi, etc; if the answer is found in more than one series, I let the clue show the most common series the answer is found in, e.g. The Prequels and The Clone Wars.
+- clue 2 tells the player in what series of films or TV shows the answer is most commonly found, e.g. The Original Trilogy, The Mandalorian, Kenobi, etc; if the answer is found in more than one series, the clue will show multiple sources, e.g. The Prequels and The Clone Wars, or Rebels, Ahsoka and The Mandalorian.
 - each clue uses up one attempt
 - the player cannot get clue 2 until they have asked for clue 1: if they try, they get an error message but do not lose any attempts.

 ![Clue-1-first](documentation/images/10a_clue-1-first.PNG)

 - if the player repeats a request for a clue, they do not lose any attempts.
 I found during testing that I would sometimes accidently enter ? rather than ?? when asking for clue 2, which is why I implemented this safety-net.

 ![Clue-repeat](documentation/images/10b_clue-repeat.PNG)

 ## Standard gameplay: 1 character only
-In order to enforce the Hangman rule of 1 character per guess, I wrote this code to check the length of the input; with the exception of two question marks, this returns an error message if the player enters multiple characters.
-Additionally, it disables the possibility that the user enters a blank string by hitting the enter key; this issue with the enter key was a problem that I resolved with the help of my tutor, as I found it difficult to describe exactly what the enter key did, and therefore how to exclude it:
+In order to enforce the Hangman rule of 1 character per guess, I wrote this code to check the length of the input; with the exception of entering two question marks for clue 2, this returns an error message if the player enters multiple characters.
+Additionally, it disables the possibility that the user enters a blank string by hitting the enter key; this issue with the enter key was a problem that I resolved with the help of my tutor, as I found it difficult to describe exactly what the enter key did, and therefore how to exclude it.
+But now if you hit enter without any actual input, you are shown 'invalid attempt.'

 ![1-char-only](documentation/images/11_1-char-only.PNG)

 ## Standard gameplay: correct and incorrect guesses
 Having covered the exceptions to the rules, we now come to the standard gameplay section.
 This is the code which governs what happens when the player guesses a single character:

 ![standard-play](documentation/images/12_standard-play.PNG)

 If the guess is correct, each instance of its appearance in the word will be populated.
 If the guess is incorrect, the the number of attempts is reduced by one, the guess is entered to the 'wrong guesses' list, and the user is told (i) the guess was wrong and (ii) how many attempts they have left.

-## End of game, win or lose
+## End of game: win or lose
 The functionality at the end of the game is basically the same regardless of whether the player wins or loses, with a couple of divergences:
 - Player wins